-VBoxManage setextradata global VBoxInternal2/Watchdog/BalloonCtrl/BalloonLowerLimitMB <Size in MB>
+VBoxManage setextradata global VBoxInternal2/Watchdog/BalloonCtrl/BalloonLowerLimitMB <Size in MB> is available.
+Default lower limit is 128 if not specified.

 9.22.2 Host isolation detection

 To detect whether a host is being isolated, that is, the host cannot reach the VirtualBox server instance anymore, the host needs to set an alternating value to a global extradata value within a time period.
 If this value is not set within that time period a timeout occurred and the so-called host isolation response will be performed to the VMs handled.
 Which VMs are handled can be controlled by defining VM groups and assigning VMs to those groups.
 By default no groups are set, meaning that all VMs on the server will be handled when no host response is received within 30 seconds.